retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 Let's consider another example of differential step matrix use, where we will compare behavior of two user clusters.
-First, let's obtain behavioural segments and visualize the results of segmentation using convertion to 'payment_done' and event 'cart' (to learn more about user behavior clustering read here):
+First, let's obtain behavioural segments and visualize the results of segmentation using conversion to 'payment_done' and event 'cart' (to learn more about user behavior clustering read here):

 .. code:: ipython3